ues-io/uesio/docs/redux/README.md

 In contrast to the [redux style guide](https://redux.js.org/style-guide/style-guide/#use-plain-javascript-objects-for-state), not only plain JavaScript objects are stored in the redux store.
 The data structure `yaml.Document` - which is a class - deviates on that.

-## Data normalization in the Redux store

-We use the util function [createEntityAdapter](https://redux-toolkit.js.org/api/createEntityAdapter) for having normalized data in the redux store.

 ## Platform API injection

 The platform API is injected into the redux-thunk so we can easily access it upon thunk creation, while using the utility function [createAsyncThunk](https://redux-toolkit.js.org/usage/usage-with-typescript#createasyncthunk) of Redux Toolkit.
 This is done through the `middleware` attribute, like so `middleware: [thunk.withExtraArgument(plat)]` of the config argument passed to [configureStore](https://redux-toolkit.js.org/api/configureStore).